 This tool is compatible with most bottom brackets with replaceable bearings of the listed sizes but there are a couple of conditions.

 Firstly, the cup must have a suitable surface to rest on.
-The inside diameter of the cup is 45mm (soon to be 44mm) for 29mm and 30mm pullers, and 40mm (soon to be 39mm) for 24mm and 25mm pullers.
+The inside diameter of the cup is 44mm for 29mm and 30mm pullers, and 39mm for 22mm, 24mm and 25mm pullers.
 Usually the frame's BB shell will be larger than this giving a sitable surface for the cup to rest on, but if your BB is of the 'outboard' style then there may not be a suitable surface around the bearing (the cup would simply slip over the whole outboard bearing).

 Secondly, there needs to be a recess behind the bearing's inner race of a few mm deep and wide for the tool to gain purchase on the bearing.

 If your BB desn't have these features, or if you have a moulded resin BB like Shimano's where the whole bottom bracket is replaced rather than just the bearings, you might be better with our 'expanding type' puller.